oktadev/okta-blog/_source/_posts/2020-01-21-angular-material-login.md

 ng add @angular/material@13
 ```

 You'll be asked some questions.
-First, affirm you want to install the library, then select "Deep Purple/Amber" to apply the purple amber theme, then select "No" for typography, finally select "Yes" to add animations.
+First, affirm you want to install the library, select "Deep Purple/Amber" to apply the purple amber theme, then select "No" for typography, and finally select "Yes" to add animations.

-The `@angular/material` package provides the components of the Material Design and it installs the `@angular/cdk` library, which is a component development kit that is needed for the Material components to work.
+The `@angular/material` package provides the components of the Material Design and it installs the `@angular/cdk` library, which is a component development kit needed for the Material components to work.

 ## Add Default Application Styles